dipcoat-image/finitedepth/doc/source/intro.rst

    $ python -m dipcoatimage.finitedepth analyze config1.yml config2.json ...

-The configuration file must contain entries which can be constructed to :class:`Config` instance.
+The configuration file must contain entries which can be constructed to `Config` instance.

-User can also import the classes from :mod:`dipcoatimage.finitedepth` to define their own analysis.
+User can also import the classes from `dipcoatimage.finitedepth` to define their own analysis.

 Next steps